Consultation · All Options Explained · Frisco TX 75035

 Severe periodontal disease can destroy the bone and tissue supporting teeth, leading to tooth loss that requires a comprehensive tooth replacement plan.

 🦴 The Bone Loss Problem Nobody Warns You About: Every tooth you lose triggers gradual bone resorption in that area of your jaw.
 The longer teeth are missing, the more bone you lose — making future implant placement more difficult and changing your facial structure.
 Early action preserves bone and options.
-Dr. C will honestly assess your bone level and explain all your options during your free consultation.
+Dr. C will honestly assess your bone level and explain all your options during your consultation.

 Why Timing Matters